dimdenGD/OWOP.js/README.md

 ### OJS.CHAT.RECVMODIFIER(MSG)

 This function made for handling messages.
-You need to put it to `on_message`.
+You need to put it to `message` event.

 *Example:*